Scholar Commons

 Research Aim: In the Caribbean, the government plans to require all visitors to undergo rapid Covid-19 testing upon entry.
 They hope provisions such as virus tests for all industry workers and socially distanced resort dining will make people feel comfortable travelling.
 This research study will explore whether the measures taken by the Caribbean government will actually encourage the visitors to leave the comfort of their home and travel in the midst of the Covid-19 Crisis.

-More Tourism and Hospitality Dissertation Topics
+Ecotourism and Community Participation Dissertation Topics

 Topic 1: online tourism agents and websites.